wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

-Fujiwara, et al.         Expires October 1, 2017                [Page 1]
+Fujiwara, et al.        Expires November 25, 2017               [Page 1]

-Internet-Draft              NSEC/NSEC3 usage                  March 2017
+Internet-Draft              NSEC/NSEC3 usage                    May 2017

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on October 1, 2017.
+   This Internet-Draft will expire on November 25, 2017.

 Copyright Notice